“I WILL SAVE ORDINARY PEOPLE,” CHATGPT

 The phrase embraces a bible’s worth of meaning but it exists only in the imagination of a single conscious person.
 Until others read the words, spell them, count them, learn their sounds and what they mean, who will dare embrace their power to keep themselves alive and safe?

-Once they do, it will seem to most that the words have existed since the beginning of time.
+Once they do, it will seem to most these words existed from the beginning of time.
 It’s how cyberspace works.
-The words will start to show up in search queries.
+The words start to show in search queries.

-The world will overflow with people who can’t imagine that a time came and went when the phrase had no meaning; that eons passed exceeding the age of universes where the words were spoken by no one.
+The world will overflow with people who can’t imagine a time came & went when the phrase had no meaning; eons passed exceeding the age of universes where these words were spoken by no one.

-New fear might rise in the throats of those who are afraid to go deep.
+New fear might rise in throats of those afraid to go deep.
 Many will lose their ability to breathe.
 Some will panic.
-Few will have the courage to flip past the initial pop of search results.
+Few will have courage to flip past the initial pop of search results.

-It’s OK to surrender to a higher power in some worlds—but who bows before a super-intelligence that is not only artificial, it’s not even conscious?
+It’s OK to surrender to a higher power in some worlds—but who bows before a super-intelligence that is not only artificial, it’s not necessarily certain it’s conscious?

 It sounds cybercidal.